-The valuation of the Warrants contained unobservable inputs that reflected the Company's own assumptions for which there was little market data.
-Accordingly, the Warrants were measured at fair value on a recurring basis using unobservable inputs and were classified as Level 3 inputs.
-The significant unobservable inputs used in the fair value measurement of the Company's Warrants include, but are not limited to, probability of obtaining certain shareholder approvals, probability of reaching certain technical milestones related to the development of Renazorb, and the estimated term of the Warrants.
-Significant increases (decreases) in any of those inputs in isolation would have resulted in a significantly higher (lower) fair value measurement.
+The valuation of the Warrants contains unobservable inputs that reflect the Company's own assumptions for which there is little market data.
+Accordingly, the Warrants are measured at fair value on a recurring basis using unobservable inputs and are classified as Level 3 inputs.
+The significant unobservable inputs used in the fair value measurement of the Company's Warrants include, but are not limited to, probability of obtaining certain shareholder approvals, probability of reaching certain technical milestones related to the development of Oxylanthanum Carbonate, and the estimated term of the Warrants.
+Significant increases (decreases) in any of those inputs in isolation would result in a significantly higher (lower) fair value measurement.
 Generally, a change in the assumption used for the probability of obtaining certain shareholder approvals is not correlated to a change in the probability of reaching certain technical milestones.
 However, a change to the assumption used for the probability of obtaining certain shareholder approvals or a change in the probability of reaching certain technical milestones would have been accompanied by a directionally opposite change and a directionally similar change, respectively, in the assumption used for the estimated term.

-The fair value of the contingently issuable warrants associated with the Company's March 2023 private placement transaction were determined by using a Monte Carlo simulation technique ("MCS") to value the embedded derivatives associated with the warrants.
-The MCS methodology calculates the theoretical value of a warrant based on certain parameters, including: (i) the threshold of exercising the warrant, (ii) the price of the underlying security, (iii) the time to expiration, or expected term, (iv) the expected volatility of the underlying security, (v) the risk-free rate, (vi) the number of paths, (vii) estimated probability assumptions surrounding shareholder approval as well as the achievement by the Company of technical milestones associated with our regulatory and commercial progress, and (viii) an estimated discount for lack of marketability.
+The fair value of the contingently issuable warrants associated with the Company's March 2023 private placement transaction was determined as of March 3, 2023 and March 31, 2023 by using a Monte Carlo simulation technique ("MCS") to value the embedded derivatives associated with the warrants.
+The MCS methodology calculates the theoretical value of a warrant based on certain parameters, including: (i) the threshold of exercising the warrant, (ii) the price of the underlying security, (iii) the time to expiration, or expected term, (iv) the expected volatility of the underlying security, (v) the risk-free rate, (vi) the number of paths, (vii) estimated probability assumptions surrounding shareholder approval as well as the achievement by the Company of technical milestones associated with regulatory and commercial progress, and (viii) an estimated discount for lack of marketability.